Everything You Need to Know About Colon Cancer – Symptoms, Risk Factors and More

 There is a multitude of risk factors that may increase your chances of developing colon cancer.
 Some of these risk factors cannot be changed, while others can be.

 The most common non-modifiable risk factor for colon cancer is advancing age.
-The American Cancer Society estimates that 90 percent of colon cancer diagnoses occur in individuals who are 50 or older.
+It’s estimated that approximately 90 percent of colon cancer diagnoses occur in individuals who are 50 or older.
 Some other non-modifiable risk factors are:

 Some modifiable risk factors for colon cancer include: